 The TENS machine should be used in addition to daily exercises and stretches, and not as a replacement for exercising.
 If you don’t have an exercise routine then you could easily follow Dr. Ho’s suggested exercises and stretches discussed on the CD that is included with the package.

 …and, in the spirit of FULL disclosure, I offer you the following video.

 What a complete turnaround for me, right?

-The one who doubted about Dr. Ho’s TENS machine actually working.
+The one who doubted about Dr. Ho’s TENS machine (my affiliate link) actually discovered this working.

 WOW, what I would have missed out on if not for Karen and then Dr. Lai suggestions.
 I owe them both my “THANKS!”